• Calling days and hours of the governing body of the National Bank of Moldova for citizens.

 CDIS - Metadata

-The approach used in the CDIS is based on the principles described in:
+CDIS development is based on the methodology and principles described in:

 CDIS in the Republic of Moldova